antonkarliner/timer-coffee/assets/data/privacy_policy.md

 10. THIRD-PARTY SERVICES

 We use third-party services such as Google Gemini for image recognition to read information from coffee labels.
 We do not store any images sent by users.
 Users are responsible for ensuring no personal data is included in the images.

+11. DATA RETENTION AND DELETION

+We retain user data only for as long as necessary to provide our services and as required by law.
+You can request deletion of your account and associated data by contacting us at support@timer.coffee.
+Upon receiving such a request, we will delete your data within a reasonable timeframe, except where we are required to retain it for legal purposes.

+12. USER RIGHTS

+Depending on your location, you may have certain rights regarding your personal data, including the right to access, correct, or delete your data.
+To exercise these rights, please contact us at support@timer.coffee.